switchfootsid/Practical-Tensorflow/saving-restoring.md

 ### Saving (and restoring) TF graphs involves saving the following:
   * Graph Ops and Variables
   * Meta-data like weights
-  * Collections like hyper-parameters - LR, optimizer
+  * Collections like hyper-parameters - learning rates, optimizer

+The following code block shows how to import pre-existing checkpoints and access the graph
 ```
 # This function returns a Saver
 # Load previously saved meta-graph in the default graph